19 Freelance Statistics 2026 – Facts & Global Trends

 The money made by a freelancer differs according to the profession.
 Generally, the more technical a profession is, the more freelancers in that field can earn.

-The following table displays the average hourly rates and annual salary the most popular freelancing job titles provide.
+The following table displays the average hourly rates and annual salaries that the most popular freelancing job titles provide.

 Freelancer Job TitleHourly WageAnnual Salary